CloudDataPalina/modern-data-platform/module_8_big_data_spark/README.md

 The module focuses on analyzing web server search term data from an e-commerce platform and deploying pretrained machine learning models for predictive sales forecasting.

-Apache Spark was used to process structured datasets, perform analytical operations using Spark DataFrames, and execute ML prediction workflows in a distributed computing environment.
+Apache Spark was used to process structured datasets, execute distributed analytical operations using Spark DataFrames, and run ML prediction workflows in a distributed computing environment.

 ---